 But the big thing here that you’ll be labeled by the majority of folks as a “enemy” or “terrorist” or” lunatic” or whatever because it is what majority of folks are going to believe.
 In times like that, the majority of folks will obey because of blind trust, fear, or simple stupidity.

 Are members of the military held to different standards of behavior during a martial law situation?

 Yes, there were different actions from them based on the individuals who were in charge during the particular situation.

 There were cases of soldiers rejecting orders from some officers because they felt it was against everything they were taught.

-Usually those soldiers disappeared too.
+Usually, those soldiers disappeared too.

-Military was big machinery, and parts of that machinery operated on orders like any military.
+The military was big machinery, and parts of that machinery operated on orders like any military.
 In martial law times, orders are rarely questioned because punishments for that were hard.

 Can you tell us anything else about this?

 Do not adopt opinions about some romantic version of martial law, because that does not exist.